Children of the Lamp

-Children of the Lamp is a series of contemporary fantasy novels written by the British author P. B. Kerr.
+Children of the Lamp is a series of contemporary children's fantasy novels written by British author P. B. Kerr.
 It tells the story of twins John and Philippa as they discover how to act in the world of djinn.
-The story covers topics such as family, adventure, and loyalty.

 Volumes

 Reception

 Writing about the first book, a critic Matt Berman stated, "Like many other adult novelists trying to make the transition, [Kerr] will need to learn that different rules apply – the pacing is different, and kids prefer warm passion to cool detachment.
 There's a lot of potential here for future books in the series, but to be really successful, he will need to bring John and Philippa to life."

 The series

 The Akhenaten Adventure

 John and Philippa Gaunt are twelve-year-old twins with a remarkably gifted mother, a very kind father, and two dogs that are not who they seem to be.
 The family lives a life of luxury in New York.
 One day, their wisdom teeth all appear at once.
 During an operation to get the wisdom teeth removed, they have the same dream in which their uncle, Nimrod, asks that they come to London.
 He tells them that they are djinn.
 They begin the adventure of a lifetime, going from Cairo to London, using pink Ferraris, and riding camels.
 From New York to Egypt to London, the twins' adventures are filled with excitement as they undergo training in the use of their newly discovered powers but are also fraught with danger as they battle the evil Ifrit tribe of djinn and its leader, Iblis.
 They must preserve the balance of good and bad luck in the world and free seventy ancient djinn.